This article was updated on November 13, 2019.

 A smartphone may provide better security in a physical store as well.

-“I wouldn't carry cash unless I have to," Mattson says.
+“I wouldn't carry cash unless I have to," Grey said.
 “Once cash is stolen or lost it's gone."

 If you're part of the growing group of mobile shoppers, it's important to remember a few key moves to help secure your sensitive data and finances.
 And if not, keep these safety measures in mind anyway, as you may well find yourself catching the mobile shopping wave.